dfinity/sdk/docs/concepts/canister-metadata.md

 ## Requirements for "pull-ready" canisters

-The "production" canister running on the mainnet should has following public metadata:
+A "production" canister running on the mainnet should have the following public metadata:

 - `dfx:deps`
 - `dfx:wasm_url`
 - `dfx:wasm_hash` (optional)

-The canister wasm downloaded from `dfx:wasm_url` should has following metadata (public or private):
+A canister wasm downloaded from `dfx:wasm_url` should have the following metadata (public or private):

 - `candid:service`
 - `candid:args`
 - `dfx:init`

-All the metadata sections with `dfx:` prefix must be set in `dfx.json` explicitly.
+All the metadata sections with the `dfx:` prefix must be set in `dfx.json` explicitly.

-Those two `candid:` metadata sections are handled by `dfx` during canister building.
+The two `candid:` metadata sections are handled by `dfx` during canister building.

 ## A more complex example